lgorkemt/springboot-crud-cake-master/README.md

      java -jar springboot-crud-cake-master-0.0.1-SNAPSHOT.jar

-   You may then go to localhost:8080 and see Welcome message after authenticating with the user scott and password tiger.
+   You may then go to localhost:8080 and see the list of entities after authenticating with the user scott and password tiger.
+At this point you may do all the CRUD operations with UI.

+  .
+Application provides a Rest Api as well.

   .
 Doing CRUD operations with the api;

   If you have Postman installed you may try all the CRUD operations that the api provides.